sidharthramesh-TA/copilot/README.md

 Please generate data flow example for customers, products and orders

 P2
 Can you please create the code snippet needed to ingest Data from the CSV files into Postgres Landing tables using Pandas library

 P3
 Can you please create the code snippet needed to ingest Data from the CSV files into Postgres Landing tables using Pyspark ?

 P4
-Can you please create a Reporting View that takes the data from the dimension and fact tables and joins them to give a full picture of Customer, Product and Orders so that the reporting team can use the view for further analysis ?
+Can you please create a Reporting View that takes the data from the dimension and fact tables and joins them to give a full picture of Customer
+, Product and Orders so that the reporting team can use the view for further analysis ?

 P5
-Can you please create a 10 row csv with fields input that satisfies the 3 landing tables - Customers, products and orders so that the pandas code snippet can be used to ingest the csv into corresponding landing tables ?
+Can you please create a 10 row csv with fields input that satisfies the 3 landing tables - Customers , products and orders so that the pandas code snippet can be used to ingest the csv into corresponding landing tables ?

 ```